-Based on suggestions from my very smart friend and this post by Sarah Selecky, I’ve created a budget-friendly, mostly-at-home MFA program below.
+I’ve created a budget-friendly, mostly-at-home MFA program below.
 Of course this is no substitute for the real thing, but I hope this pared down MFA is useful those of us who can’t complete an actual MFA just now, or those who don’t plan on completing an MFA but want to continue improving their writing career.

 Have you ever sought out feedback on your writing?
 While asking for feedback can be scary, in my experience, it’s almost always helpful, especially if you get feedback from the right person.
 Getting feedback is one of the fastest ways to improve your writing.

 It’s amazing how much we can’t see in our own writing.
 Many times when I receive feedback on my writing, I’m shocked to find out that the thing I was worried about wasn’t such a big deal at all, but there were other, more pressing matters that I needed to attend to to make my writing better.